cruncher/sparky/README.md

 ### Static binding with {{{ property }}}

-Render some content from the <code>text.title</code> property once just once:
+Render some content from the <code>text.title</code> property once just once.
+The tag is not re-rendered when <code>text.title</code> changes:

     <h1 data-model="text">{{{ title }}}</h1>

-This tag is not rerendered when <code>text.title</code> changes.

 ### Absolute paths